interrogator/risk/README.md

 ## Getting the data and Notebook

-Once you've got [IPython](http://ipython.org/install.html), it only takes a second to run the `risk.ipynb` notebook.
+Once you've got [IPython](http://ipython.org/install.html) (`pip install ipython` should do it for non-Windows users), you should downlad the contents of this repository.
 Either download and unzip via 'Download ZIP', or clone the repository with:

 ```shell
 git clone https://github.com/interrogator/risk.git